Scaranman/Portfolio-Site/content/en/home/hero.md

 #   css_class: fullscreen
 ---

-I'm a Philadelphia-based designer currently seeking new opportunities.
+I'm a Philadelphia-based designer currently working as a Contract UX Designer at Cayuse.